Cyber Security and Information Systems Information Analysis Center: Summarized Version

+To address these vulnerabilities and threats, the United States employs a multi-faceted approach that includes cybersecurity policies, defense strategies, threat intelligence sharing and investments in technology and personnel.
+Continuous vigilance, collaboration among government agencies, private sector cooperation and international partnerships are essential to protect against information warfare attacks and ensure national security.

 DTIC Realignment and Restructuring

 Given the evolving Defense environment, as well as recent congressional guidance, the Defense Technical Information Center (DTIC) recognized an opportunity to reshape the IACs to better respond to DoD mission needs.
 As a result, DTIC is realigning and consolidating the IAC program structure to achieve several objectives: